Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Implementation of the Scheme

 \subsection{Cataloging Diverse Knowledge Sources}

 A necessary property of the scheme is that it can accommodate knowledge from sources that differ in methodology, evidence type, and rhetorical form.
 Prior formalizations have focused on perceptual findings from controlled experiments~\cite{moritz_formalizing_2019, zeng_review_2023}, but practitioners also draw on rhetorical considerations, accessibility principles, and editorial heuristics.
 To test expressiveness, we mapped five source categories to the scheme, selecting them to span the spectrum identified in prior work on the visualization knowledge gap~\cite{kim_bridging_2024, choi_toward_2021}: quantitative experimental findings, systematic reviews, normative accessibility criteria, practitioner heuristics derived from editorial experience, and qualitative research on communicative intent.
+The source corpus described below instantiates these categories in the catalog.